vechain/connex/README.md

 ### Vanilla JS

-No need to setup, just code in your favorite way.
+No need to set up, just code in your favourite way.

 ## Usage